benknoble/benknoble.github.io/_posts/2024-11-11-git-branch-trunk-perspective.md

 ## Impetus: opinion and advantage without mechanism or goal

-This post is largely a reply to posts like [Trisha Gee's "Why I prefer trunk-based development"](https://trishagee.com/2023/05/29/why-i-prefer-trunk-based-development/).
+Part of this post is a reply to posts like [Trisha Gee's "Why I prefer trunk-based development"](https://trishagee.com/2023/05/29/why-i-prefer-trunk-based-development/).
+If you don't care for musings on that, skip to [the beginning of my analysis](#analysis) for the rest of the post, which examines the tradeoffs of branch-based and trunk-based development in light of 5 pillars.

 Gee outshines many of her peers with her titular framing: the article explores _her_ preferences based on _her_ experience.
 Too many answers to the question of "to branch or not to branch" want to convince you of their absolute